Pommie Mbangwa: Outside cricket

 He has also been involved in many awareness campaigns including being an ambassador for North Star Alliance, an organisation which uses cricket as a tool to raise awareness about HIV/AIDS in Southern Africa.
 He was appointed as the ambassador for North Star Alliance in 2009.

 Controversy

-Although known for his neutral commentary style and for his friendly banters, much to everyone’s surprise he went onto criticise South African wicketkeeper batsman Quinton de Kock for his refusal to take a knee as part of CSA’s BLM stance.
-He was critical of de Kock when delivering commentary in the commentary box alongside former West Indies allrounder Daren Sammy during the encounter between South Africa and the West Indies in the 2021 ICC Men’s T20 World Cup.
+Although known for his neutral commentary style and for his friendly banter, much to everyone’s surprise he criticised South African wicketkeeper batsman Quinton de Kock for his refusal to take a knee as part of CSA’s BLM stance.
+He was critical of de Kock when providing commentary alongside former West Indies all-rounder and head coach of the West Indies Daren Sammy during the encounter between South Africa and the West Indies in the 2021 ICC Men's T20 World Cup.
 Pommie said “Excuse me for being political, but I cannot shed my skin” before giving an explanation and a valid reason for his argument about de Kock’s stance.